DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Performance Evaluation

 All experiments were conducted on a high-performance workstation running Ubuntu 20.04 LTS, equipped with an Intel i9 CPU, 64 GB of RAM, and four NVIDIA RTX 4090 GPUs.
 The FL framework was implemented using PyTorch version 1.6.0 and Python version 3.8.10.

-\textbf{Datasets and Model Architectures:} We evaluate our proposed scheme on two widely used benchmark datasets: MNIST and Fashion-MNIST.
+\textbf{Datasets and Model Architectures:} We evaluate our proposed scheme on three benchmark datasets: MNIST, Fashion-MNIST, and CIFAR-10.
 The MNIST dataset contains 60,000 training and 10,000 testing grayscale images of handwritten digits, each of size $28 \times 28$ pixels and classified into 10 categories.
 The Fashion-MNIST dataset consists of 60,000 training and 10,000 testing grayscale images representing various types of clothing items, also distributed across 10 classes.
-For both datasets, we employ the LeNet-5 model \cite{lecun2002gradient} to perform the training tasks.
-We adopt stochastic gradient descent (SGD) as the optimizer, with a learning rate $\eta=0.01$ and a batch size of 32.
+The CIFAR-10 dataset contains 50,000 training and 10,000 testing color images of size $32 \times 32$ pixels across 10 classes.
+For MNIST and Fashion-MNIST, we employ the LeNet5 model \cite{lecun2002gradient} to perform the training tasks.
+For CIFAR-10, we adopt the deeper ResNet18 model \cite{he2016deep} to better handle the increased complexity of the color image dataset.
+For all experiments, we adopt stochastic gradient descent (SGD) as the optimizer, with a learning rate $\eta=0.01$ and a batch size of 32.

 \textbf{Datasets Distribution:} We conduct experiments under both independent and identically distributed (IID) and non-IID data settings.
 In the IID setting, data samples are randomly and uniformly distributed among clients.
 For the non-IID setting, we adopt the commonly used Dirichlet distribution strategy \cite{Chen10787234} to partition the datasets among clients.
 According to the configuration in prior work \cite{bagdasaryan2020backdoor}, the data heterogeneity parameter is set to $\alpha=0.5$, where a smaller $\alpha$ indicates higher data skewness and greater class imbalance across clients.
 Fig. \ref{fig:partitioningscheme} illustrates the class distribution of $10$ selected clients out of a total of 50 under this partitioning scheme.